arrowrowe/tam/README.md

 In the Gulp sample, after `gulp build`, all js and css any package needs can be found in `linked.json`.

 If you use Laravel's Blade, you can write some helper functions (called `LoadCSS` and `LoadJS` maybe) in `AppServiceProvider` to generate proper link and script tags, given a package's name, then simply write `@LoadCSS('page/welcome')` and `@LoadJS('page/welcome')` in `welcome.blade.php`.

+## Contribution

+Feel free to open issues or send pull requests!